chainwayxyz/clementine/README.md

 #### Bitcoin Regtest Setup

-To run the whole process of simulating deposits, withdrawals, proof generation on the Bitcoin Regtest network, some configuration is needed.
+To simulate deposits, withdrawals, proof generation on the Bitcoin Regtest network, some configuration is needed.

 Start the regtest server with the following command: